EyalMK/CloudProgramming-HW1/README.md

 ## Environment Configuration
 Environment variables are stored in the constants.py file located in the config directory of the project.
-The required variables are:
+- The required variables are:
   - `NGROK_TOKEN`: Your Ngrok authentication token.
-Critical in Google Colab.
   - `DB_CONN_URL`: Your Firebase realtime database connection url.

 ## Project Structure
 ShapeFlow Monitor/